-Participants are encouraged to thoroughly clean items, use good hand hygiene and maintain at least 2 metre distance from anyone outside of their cohort group.
+Participants are encouraged to thoroughly clean items, use good hand hygiene and maintain at least 2 metre distance from anyone outside of their household.

 Items that are always a hit include books, DVDs, furniture and tools.
 To see a link to items that should be avoided, like child car seats, visit reddeer.ca/kickit.

 Similar to past years, Waskasoo Environmental Education Society will be offering their Trash to Treasure Swap Meet.
 Anyone who would rather not put small, unwanted items on their curb or whose home doesn’t have a curb can bring their items to Kerry Wood Nature Centre.
-The Trash to Treasure Swap Meet will be held the same four weekends throughout the summer and fall as Kick It to the Curb.
+The Trash to Treasure Swap Meet will be held the same six weekends throughout the year.

 For more details, please visit www.reddeer.ca/kickit